gearglow/ReptiliaWithATwist/The List.md

 "I like this new you," Hermione said.
 "I always knew you were smart, but it's *wonderful* to be able to have conversations like this with you.
 Before this summer, most of our conversations were taken up with homework, quidditch, or whatever crisis of the moment.
 Now... you just seem more comfortable in your own skin.
 More confident, more driven.
 More playful, too.
 Happier.
 I don't know, maybe that's just growing up.
 But I don't think it's *only* that."

 Elysia was silent for a little while, thinking.
 She hadn't thought about it much after the first couple of days, but she really had changed a *lot* over the summer.
 Her birthday had been a couple of weeks ago, her first as Elysia, and all of the cards and such were addressed to 'Harry.'
+Her Hogwarts letter, which had also arrived that day, was the same.
 It was jarring to think that that name still referred to her, and by necessity would continue to until she could change it upon reaching her majority.

 She still hadn't told Ron about most of it, either.
 Not that she was a girl, nor that she was a shifter, nor the past-life knowledge.
-She'd mentioned Robbie, and some of the things from the vault (though not the money or the trunk), but not the Kiln or all the time she was spending with Hermione.
+She'd mentioned Robbie, and some of the things from the vault (though not the money or the trunk), but not The Kiln or all the time she was spending with Hermione.
 And none of that had occurred to her *at all* until just now.
 It struck her all at once that she was growing apart from her first friend, and she *really* didn't know how to feel about that.

 "Merlin and Morgana, I really *have* changed," she breathed.
 "Hermione, I've not told Ron about hardly *any* of this!"